 Charges of Depositary.
 We will pay all transfer and other taxes and governmental charges arising solely from the existence of the deposit agreement.
 In addition, we will pay the fees and expenses of the depositary in connection with the performance of its duties under the deposit agreement.
 However, holders of depositary receipts will pay certain other transfer and other taxes and governmental charges.
-The holders will also pay the fees and expenses of the depositary for any duties, outside of those expressly provided for in the deposit agreement, the holders request to be performed.
+The holders will also pay the fees and expenses of the deposit agreement, the deposit agreement, the holders request to be performed.